 Due to the relatively flat terrain across Florida, it is complicated to drain accumulated water.
 When rivers rise, water tends to spread out far from riverbanks.
 During past flood events, rising rivers and repeated periods of heavy rainfall combined to pool water over land miles away from rivers.
 In fact, normally small rivers turned into vast lakes.

-Hillsborough County manages flooding and stormwater drainage for safe roadway use and not to reduce flooding on private property.
-Flood damage is not usually covered by homeowners insurance.
-Do not make assumptions.
-Check your policy.
+Hillsborough County manages flooding and stormwater drainage for safe roadway use.
+We do not manage it to reduce flooding on private property

 - Know how to shut off the electricity and gas to your house prior to a flood

 - Make a list of emergency numbers and identify a safe place to go in case of a flood

 - Make a household inventory (list, videos, pictures), especially of the lowest level of your house

 - Put insurance policies, valuable papers, medicine, etc., in a safe place

 - Collect and put cleaning supplies, camera, waterproof boots, etc., in a handy place